-The City of Yakima partners with the Yakima Housing Authority, Habitat for Humanity, Catholic Charities, Farmworker Housing, and other non-profit and for-profit organizations to assist in projects designated to provide rental assistance, develop affordable rental, and construct homeowner housing units.
+The City of Yakima partners with the Yakima Housing Authority, Habitat for Humanity, Catholic Charities, Farmworker Housing, and other nonprofit and for-profit organizations to assist in projects that provide rental assistance, develop affordable rental, and construct homeowner housing units.
 The City operates the Single-Family Emergency Repair program, funded with CDBG funds.
-During the COVID-19 pandemic, the City of Yakima shifted some programs to respect not working on interior rehabilitation projects and provided support to exterior projects, like safety ramps or exterior paint.
+During the COVID-19 pandemic, the City of Yakima shifted some programs to respect not working on interior rehabilitation projects and supported exterior projects, like safety ramps or exterior paint.
 We have returned to address emergency safety needs inside of income-qualified owner-occupied homes.